Bundesliga

 Another league title followed in 2020/21 as well, meaning that in 20 years with Rummenigge as CEO, Bayern won the Champions League and FIFA Club World Cup twice, as well as the Bundesliga and DFB Cup a whopping 24 times combined.

-Neuer, a 2014 FIFA World Cup winner, arrived from Schalke in 2011, while Polish star Lewandowski joined from Dortmund on a free transfer three years later.
+Neuer, a 2014 World Cup winner, arrived from Schalke in 2011, while Polish star Lewandowski joined from Dortmund on a free transfer three years later.

 Future Bayern success has been all-but-guaranteed on Rummenigge's watch as well.
 The FC Bayern Campus, where the six-time European champions oversee the progress of their academy players, was opened in August 2017.
-The striking facility, which features living quarters and several pitches with undersoil heating, spans over 30 hectares and cost €70 million.
+The highly-impressive facility, which features living quarters and several pitches with undersoil heating, spans over 30 hectares and cost €70 million.

 Big boots to fill